 Getting ThereThe trailhead is located on VA-603 between Konnarock and Troutdale, VA, almost due north of Mount Rogers.
 There is a small trailhead sign on the south side of the road.
 There is also a green sign right there that marks the boundary of Smyth and Grayson Counties.
 Parking for 7-8 cars is available on the north side of the road.

 Route DescriptionThe trail is very well marked the entire way and begins with 100ft of boardwalk, presumably to protect the grounds at the start.
-It heads in a southwesterly direction on a very moderate incline before cutting back to the east.
+The trail heads in a southwesterly direction on a very moderate incline before cutting back to the east.
 The are 4 gentle switchbacks total.

 At approx 2 miles you will reach the apex of Elk Ridge, where you'll cross the Lewis Fork spur trail.
-Continue straight on the Mount Rogers Trail in a southwesterly direction as it winds around the west side of the summit to circle it in a counter clockwise direction.
+Continue straight on the Mount Rogers Trail in a southwesterly direction as it circles around the west side of the summit in a counter clockwise direction.

 Blazes and Trail Signs